Academics

 Intergenerational Communication: Leaving Notes about the Climate and Other Important Issues

-How do we communicate effectively about climate change and important justice issues across generations?
-What kinds of notes can we find and what kinds of notes do we leave behind?
+How do we communicate effectively about important issues across generations?
+What kinds of notes can we find from previous generations, and what kinds of notes do we leave behind?
 We will investigate fascinating “notes” and analyze their power to invite audiences to see, to care, and to act.
 Such notes include a “letter to the future” left on a plaque by Texas anthropologists to commemorate the death of an Icelandic glacier; or a message from an endangered parrot in Puerto Rico.
-How can those notes connect us across generations and cultures?
-Together we will explore what we can learn about intergenerational communication from international climate fiction, art projects, or science communication.
+We will explore how those notes connect us across generations and cultures.
+We will gain appreciation for how effective communication works beyond spoken or written words in the arts and science communities

 Food, Health, and the Environment

-Many Americans are preoccupied with healthy eating, yet are plagued by food-related health problems.
+Many Americans are preoccupied with healthy eating, yet are plagued by food related health problems.
 Concurrently, the industrial agriculture we rely on for most of our food production is undermining our precious environment, which in turn further hurts people’s health.
-In this seminar, students actively research how unhealthy ingredients found in processed foods affect human health.
-They also study how industrial agriculture wreaks havoc on ecosystems, and what solutions or alternatives exist.
+In this course, students actively research how unhealthy ingredients found in processed foods affect human health, how industrial agriculture wreaks havoc on ecosystems, and what solutions or alternatives exist.

 Cultural Masks: Festivals, Tribalism and Identity

-Masks are worn for many reasons such as: spiritual rituals, predatory protection, entertainment, and disguise.
-Many of the masks we wear are not new; however, how they are understood and the cultural identity they represent changes over time.
-Facial makeup, tattoos, scarification, body enhancement and prosthetic pieces applied to the body are forms of masking or a modification of identity.
-While we often connect masks with masquerade and Halloween, does the wearing of a mask help identify who we are, or do they hide who we are?
-We will explore our relationship with masks while researching and discussing masks as art pieces, identity modification, as well as their use in the biological sciences and in diverse societies.
+The masks we wear are not new; however, how they are understood and the cultural identity they represent changes over time.
+Masks are worn for spiritual rituals, predatory protection, entertainment, and disguise.
+We wear and use masks and masking every day without much thought.
+While we often connect masks with masquerade and Halloween, facial makeup, tattoos, scarification, body enhancement and prosthetic pieces applied to the body are forms of masking.
+Does the wearing of a mask help identify who we are, or do they hide who we are?
+We will explore our relationship with masks while researching identity, festivals and cultural tribalism as pieces of art, as well as their use in the biological sciences and in diverse societies.